 While we understand that establishing retention periods for records is a formal process, there are policy considerations behind how long a project keeps information.
-The longer a project retains information, the longer it

-Version Date: October 1, 2022 Page 20 of 40 needs to secure the information and assure its accuracy and integrity.
+The longer a project retains information, the longer it needs to secure the information and assure its accuracy and integrity.
 The proposed schedule should match the requirements of the Privacy Act to keep the minimum amount of PII for the minimum amount of time, while meeting the Federal Records Act.
 The schedule should align with the stated purpose and mission of the system.